foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/examples/person_detection_experimental/README.md

     ```
     make flash_iotdk
     ```
+    Reset the board afterward (push the reset button).
 This step should be applied once, or after you rewrite SPI Flash with some other data.

 5. To generate artefacts for self-boot of example from the board use